 To know how your posture is, perform a small test:

-- When you are done with the workout and walk, your body needs to be correctly aligned.
+When you are done with the workout and walking, your body needs to be correctly aligned.

 What Are the Other Treatments of Nerd Neck?

-In the majority of cases, a regular exercise regime helps reduce the pain that is caused due to nerd neck.
+In the majority of cases, a regular exercise regime helps reduce the pain that is caused due to the nerd's neck.
 Exercising also improves your posture.
 For this, you may consult a physiotherapist or chiropractor for an exercise regime.